anakarinamorales/geofluxus-assignment/README.md

 # Behaviour/design choices I've made

-For this assignment, I choose chose to initially have the app data as a constant.
+For this assignment, I choose to initially have the app data as a constant.
 For that, I created a data type that matches what I found in the design.
 [This](https://github.com/anakarinamorales/geofluxus-assignment/blob/develop/src/utils/constants.ts#L50) is the current structure.

 I also built a simple express server that works as an API endpoint, but I didn't plug it to the app in this version.